rustfoundation/foundation.rust-lang.org/news/share-your-thoughts-on-the-state-of-rust-in-2022.md

 ### **Who runs the State of Rust Survey?**

 This survey is run and overseen by the Rust Project.
-As the organization stewarding the Rust language, the Rust Foundation supports the efforts of the Project, which is responsible for the design and analysis of the State of Rust Survey.
+As the organization stewarding the Rust language, the Rust Foundation supports the efforts of the Project, which is responsible for the design and analysis of the <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2022/12/05/survey-launch.html">State of Rust Survey</a>.
 We are here to amplify the importance of this survey and encourage more people – with all types of Rust involvement – to take part.
 We’re thankful for the hard work of the Rust Project’s survey team in creating and running the survey, and we look forward to seeing how the responses shape their strategic planning going forward.

 ### **How can I take the State of Rust Survey?**